Ever wake up with lower back pain and wonder if your sleep position is making it worse?

 - Supports natural spinal position

-Person sleeping on back with pillow under knees for lower back support
+person sleeping on back with pillow under knees for lower back support

 Back sleeping can be very effective when done properly.

-How to do it right:
+✔️ How to do it correctly:

 - Place a pillow under your knees